nudelauflauch/shutter/README.md

 Other Mods are: Environmental, Upgrade Aquatic, Snowy Spirit, Autumnity, Oreganized, GoodEnding This mod is supported by Every Compat.

-If you have a issue feel free to open a [new Issue on Github](https://github.com/nudelauflauch/shutter/issues).
+If you have any issues, feel free to open a [new Issue on Github](https://github.com/nudelauflauch/shutter/issues).
 If you have a problem with the fabric version open a issue [here](https://github.com/nudelauflauch/Shutter-Fabric/issues)